 The Council's aim in producing this scheme is to empower people to make decisions over where they live and exercise choice; to help create sustainable communities and encourage the effective use of the available affordable housing, giving customers as much opportunity as possible for their views to be taken into account when they are seeking a new home.
-Northampton Borough Council will also support prospective applicants to chose the

-Housing Option which is best for them, including: promoting a wide range of options, including low cost home ownership, mutual exchanges, the private rented sector.
-Also providing information and advice about staying put options such as aids and adaptations, mobility schemes.
+Northampton Borough Council will also support prospective applicants to chose the Housing Option which is best for them, including: promoting a wide range of options, including low cost home ownership, mutual exchanges, the private rented sector.
+Also providing information and advice about staying put options such as aids and adaptations, mobility schemes and the sub regional Choice Based Lettings scheme between Northampton Borough Council and Daventry District Council.

 The demand for secure affordable housing in Northampton far outweighs the supply.
-In order to maximise the supply of affordable housing the Council work closely with a number of Registered Social Landlords or RSLs, (also known as Housing Associations).
+In order to maximise the supply of affordable housing the Council works closely with a number of Registered Social Landlords or RSLs, (also known as Housing Associations).
 Registered Social Landlords provide the Council with nomination rights for a percentage of their homes.